gjgress/LibreMath/README.md

 ## How can I contribute?

 At the moment-- you can't.
 This project is very much in its early stages, and so until I can get a few things going, I am not interested in collaboration or suggestions.
 However, if you notice errors in the academic material I have already provided here (of which there are many), feel free to contact me and I will fix them as I continue to work on this.

+To see more about where this project is headed, I encourage you to check out the [open projects](https://github.com/gjgress/LibreMath/projects).